(My translation of the short story Ztracený dopis, which was published in Povídky z jedné kapsy in 1929.)

 o let me tell you – said old Fulinus – how Klára came into the world.
 It was that time when I was managing Prince Lichtenberg’s park in Lubenec.
 And the old prince, he was some connoisseur, Mr Čapek, believe me!
 He used to get mature trees sent over from Veitsch in England, and when it came to Dutch tulip bulbs – seventeen thousand!
 But that’s by the by.
 It was when I was walking down the street in Lubenec one Sunday that I met Klára.
 She was the village idiot – a deaf-mute and as mad as a hatter, but wherever she went she hee-hawed, but hee-hawed like the happiest person in the world.
 What is it, Mr Čapek, that makes those village idiots so happy?
 I was just going to get out of her way, so that she wouldn’t give me a kiss, when I noticed she was carrying a bouquet.
 Just some dill and some common-or-garden weeds from the meadows but, all of a sudden, I noticed something that made me stop in my tracks.
 In amongst it all, Mr Čapek, that nutty woman had a big, blousy chrysanthemum, which was blue!
 And what a blue, Mr Čapek!
 A bit like Phlox Laphamii, but with a touch of slate-grey and with a deep-pink border.
 And the inside was a beautiful saturated blue, like Campanula Turbinata.
 But even that’s not everything.
 The point is, Mr Čapek, in the case of the Chrysanthemum Indicum, a colour like that was – and to all intents and purposes still is – completely unknown!
 Some years ago I visited old Veitsch, and Sir James was boasting about how, the year before, they’d had a chrysanthemum – imported from China – that had bloomed with a touch of lilac but unfortunately it had died in the winter.
 And here was this cackling scarecrow of a woman with a chrysanthemum as blue as the bluest blue you can think of!

-Continue reading The Blue Chrysanthemum, by Karel Čapek
+Continue reading From Czech: The Blue Chrysanthemum, by Karel Čapek

 (My translation of the short story Případ Dr. Mejzlíka, which was published in Povídky z jedné kapsy in 1929.)